Yellow Magic Orchestra: 1978–1983: National and international success

-1984–1993: Breakup and brief reunion
+1984–1993: breakup and brief reunion

 The band had paused their group activities by 1984.
 After the release of their musical motion picture Propaganda, the three members had returned to their solo careers.
 They were careful to avoid saying they had "split up", preferring to use the Japanese phrase meaning "spreading out" (散開, sankai), and the trio continued to play on each other's recordings and made guest appearances at live shows.
 Takahashi, in particular, would play the band's material in his concerts.
 Meanwhile, Sakamoto would gain international success for his work as a solo artist, actor, and film composer, winning Grammy, Oscar, and Golden Globe awards.

-Yellow Magic Orchestra released one-off reunion album, Technodon, and credited it to 'NOT YMO' (YMO crossed out with a calligraphy X) or YMO in 1993.
+Yellow Magic Orchestra released a one-off reunion album, Technodon, and credited it to 'NOT YMO' (YMO crossed out with a calligraphy X) or YMO in 1993.
 Instead of traditional vocals, about half of it features field audio recordings and samples of authors and scientists reading their work.
 During their brief reunion in the early 1990s, they continued to experiment with new styles of electronic music, playing an instrumental role in the techno and acid house movements of the era.